YOLOv8 Pose Estimation#

 from typing import List

-# Connect to the cam and get its properties
+# Connect to the camera and initialize the app

 parent_path = Path(__file__).resolve().parent